-In particular, I will study of ways to calibrate/measure the alignment of the CLAS12 subsystems after construction and installation.
-In other words, are the CLAS12 components (wires, light-emitting plastic scintillators, high-purity silicon) in the right place and, if not, how far off are they?
+In particular, I will study of ways to calibrate/measure the alignment of the CLAS12 subsystems using cosmic rays.
+In other words, are the CLAS12 components (wires, lightemitting plastic scintillators, high-purity silicon) in the right place and, if not, how far off are they?
 An accurate knowledge of the CLAS12 geometry is necessary to reach the expected precision of the detector.
-CLAS12 is three stories high and we have to know the three-dimensional position of some components to within about a quarter of a millimeter - the size of the period at the end of this sentence.
-We will use cosmic rays to reach this goal.
+CLAS12 is three stories high and we have to know the threedimensional position of some of the components to within about a quarter of a millimeter - the size of the period at the end of this sentence.
 Cosmic rays are high energy particles that constantly bath the Earth.
 They can provide straight tracks through the CLAS12 subsystems and give us a tool to check the positions of the sub-system components.
-Turning on the CLAS12 magnetic field will bend the cosmic rays and provide an additional way to check both the geometry and the reconstruction software.
-This project will use real cosmic ray data in the CLAS12 subsystems and I will also develop a simulation of the cosmic rays for use with the CLAS12, physics-based simulation.
+Turning on the CLAS12 magnetic field will bend the cosmic rays and would provide an additional way to check both the geometry and the reconstruction software.
+This project will use real cosmic ray data in the CLAS12 sub-systems and I will also develop a simulation of the cosmic rays for use with the CLAS12, physics-based simulation.
 A comparison can then be made between measured results and the simulated ones.
+These tests will be especially important for the central tracker in CLAS12 because it is small and located close to the target so misalignments can have significant impacts on the precision of the track reconstruction.
 I will be working on this project with Dr. Veronique Ziegler who is a staff member at JLab and head of the CLAS12 Software Group.

-First beams are less than two years away and Jefferson Lab is committed to the goal of being able to collect, calibrate, reconstruct, and analyze the data stream from day one.
+First beams are only two years away and Jefferson Lab is committed to the goal of being able to collect, calibrate, reconstruct, and analyze the data stream from day one.
 The work described here will be the subject of JLab reports and refereed instrumentation publications.